Test-For-PLVMedia/GuideTestSite2/h.f4nxr635jhly.md

 Always make sure to:

 *   Try to keep your file sizes small, when possible.
-We only have so much space.
-    *   Delete files when no longer needed (only ever delete your own!
-You don’t know if someone needs something else)
-*   Keep your folders organized, in an easy-to-understand structure.
+We only have so much space.    *   Delete files when no longer needed (only ever delete your own!
+You don’t know if someone needs something else)*   Keep your folders organized, in an easy-to-understand structure.*   Only move your own files around.
-*   Always descriptively name your files. “untitled-project(500).prproj” is never a good name for a file.
-*   Only move your own files around.
 If you need a copy of something, you can copy it.
 Never move someone else’s files around without permission.

 Staying Organized
 -----------------